 You will hear from young people, mental health promotion experts, and researchers about ways your community can build social connectedness, and promote young people’s mental health and wellbeing.

-We are scheduling one online forum for each DHHS Division (East, West, North and South) during April, May and June.
-If you are unsure which Division you are in, refer to this map.
+We held one online forum for each DHHS Division (East, West, North and South) during April, May and June.

 2 June 2021 (9:00am – 11:30am AEST)